 Academic Training is a type of work authorization available to international students in J-1 status who wish to work off campus.
 It is defined as training related to the student’s field of study listed on his/her DS-2019 document.

-- The student is participating in Academic Training that is directly related to his or her major field of study during their stay in the U.S.
+- The student’s training opportunity is directly related to his or her major field of study as listed on the DS-2019

 - The student must maintain health insurance for the principal and dependents for the entire duration of the DS-2019 (regardless of whether they are outside the U.S. or not at NC State)